 Non-compliance with the obligation to keep and store records of hours worked is heavily punished, with fines of up to EUR 20,000 or, in case of repetition, up to EUR 40,000 being imposed.

 - Beginning and end of actual working time

-- Time and duration of breaks and
+- Time and duration of rest periods

 - Any reference periods for working hours.